Master of Political Science

 - POS 513 (PUB 513) Field Seminar in Public Policy

-Six additional courses must be completed at the POS 500 and 600 level.
+Six additional courses, including RPOS 698 (Master's Essay) must be completed at the POS 500 and 600 level.

-Students intending to pursue a PhD in Political Science at the University at Albany may satisfy the writing requirement of the Master of Arts degree by successful completion of the PhD comprehensive examination, which requires defense of a dissertation prospectus that itself constitutes a major research and writing project.
+Students intending to pursue a PhD in Political Science at the University at Albany may satisfy the writing requirement of the Master of Arts degree by successful completion of the PhD comprehensive examination and dissertation prospectus defense.

 Master's Application to Candidacy

-Students who expect to complete requirements for a degree at the end of a particular session must file a Degree Application request with the Registrar during the final registration period.
-If for some reason a degree is not awarded after application is made, it is necessary to file another Degree Application Request the following semester when all requirements are expected to be met.
+Students who expect to complete requirements for a degree at the end of a particular semester or summer session must file a Degree Application request through MyUAlbany during the final registration session.
+If the degree is not awarded after application is made, it is necessary to file another Degree Application Request when all requirements are expected to be met.